Drjacky/MVVMTemplate/README.md

 ## Tasks 🔧

 - Gradle Doctor: `dependencyUpdates` - Displays the dependency updates for the project.
 - Detekt: `detektAll` - Run the static Kotlin code analysis for the whole project at once.
-- The Dependency Analysis: `buildHealth` - Provides advice for managing dependencies and other applied plugins
+- The Dependency Analysis: `buildHealth` - Provides advice for managing dependencies and other applied plugins.
+- Sonatype Scan Gradle Plugin - AKA Sherlock Trunks: `ossIndexAudit` - Scans the dependencies of a Gradle project using Sonatype platforms; OSS Index and Nexus IQ Server.

 ## References 🧷